 - Change the oil on 4-stroke engines.
 This will keep dirt and other particles in the oil from sticking to parts of the engine.

 - Seal the fuel cap.
 Engines emit small amounts of fumes even when they aren't running.
 Cover a vented fuel cap with a piece of aluminum foil to prevent evaporation.

 Heating the Workshop Space

 If you regularly work in a garage or outdoor workshop, equipping the space with a heater is a good idea.

-You can either heat up the space to a comfortable temperature just before work sessions, or you can keep the heaters running all winter at a low setting to keep the temperature just above freezing.
-Tools need not be at indoor room temperature in order to operate well—a temperature just above freezing is all you need.
+You can either heat up space to a comfortable temperature just before work sessions, or you can keep the heaters running all winter at a low setting to keep the temperature just above freezing.
+Tools need not be at the indoor room temperature to operating well—a temperature just above freezing is all you need.